SumayaAzadJerin/Movie-Recommendation-System-/README.md

 - [ ] **Objectives:**
-- Help the user to search malaysian movies based on their interest.
+- Help the user to search movies based on their interest.
 - To identify most relavent movies for each users within short time.
 - To avoid unnecessaries movies.